samvera/samvera.github.io/pages/samvera/ui_testing/dashboard-testing.md

 Selecting “Create Collection” returns a form for metadata about the collection, visibility of the collection, and sharing the collection with other users and groups.
 Sharing fields allow the user to search for another user or group with whom to share the collection and to define the type of access the user or group has to the collection (View/Download versus Edit).

 Adding works to a collection can be achieved by selecting Add Works button anywhere on a collection page, whereupon the user will be sent to the Works page (see below) with Your Works showing.
 To add other works, select All Works at the top of the page.

+### Comments: Collections

+- Currently, can't add works that are not in Your Works to a collection.
+Is this by design?
+- Yes, I believe the current model is that you can only add works to collections if you have edit access to them.
+And Your Works only shows works you can edit.
+Does that sound right, or is that too limited in modern-day Hyrax?
+Perhaps worth discussing in an issue?